ricky52be7/vs-lihkg/README.md

-# vs-lihkg README
+# LIHKG Viewer README

-This is for browsing LIHKG in vs-code when you in office.
+A vscode extension for browsing LIHKG

 ## How to install